xntle/xntle/README.md

 # Hi there, I'm An 👋

 Welcome to my GitHub profile!
-I'm a recent Computer Science graduate from UC Davis with a passion for technology, software development, and innovative solutions.
+I'm a secior Computer Science undergrad from UC Davis with a passion for technology, software development, and innovative solutions.

 ## 🧑‍💻 about me